RbSCR/joy_checker_rqml_plugins/README.md

 # joy_checker_rqml_plugins

-This package contains some RQml plugins for checking/testing joysticks in ROS2.
+This package contains some RQml plugins for visually checking/testing joysticks in ROS2.

-The messages of the [`sensor_msgs/Joy`](https://docs.ros.org/en/ros2_packages/rolling/api/sensor_msgs/msg/Joy.html) and [`sensor_msgs/JoyFeedback`](https://docs.ros.org/en/ros2_packages/rolling/api/sensor_msgs/msg/JoyFeedback.html) topics are displayed in a user-friendly format.
+The messages of the message types [`sensor_msgs/Joy`](https://docs.ros.org/en/ros2_packages/rolling/api/sensor_msgs/msg/Joy.html) and [`sensor_msgs/JoyFeedback`](https://docs.ros.org/en/ros2_packages/rolling/api/sensor_msgs/msg/JoyFeedback.html) are displayed in a user-friendly format.
-Additionally there is a plugin to publish messages of the `sensor_msgs/JoyFeedback` topic.
+Additionally there is a plugin to publish messages of the `sensor_msgs/JoyFeedback` type.

 See [RQml](https://github.com/StefanFabian/rqml) for a description of the (required) awesome RQml package by Stefan Fabian.